-The CVV number is the card verification value or security code on a debit card.
-Major debit card issuers, including Visa, Discover and MasterCard, use three-digit CVV numbers, while American Express uses four digits on its prepaid debit cards.
+CVV stands for card verification value, explains IDFC First Bank, and it is used as an extra security measure on credit and debit cards.
+It's similar to a card verification code (CVC).
+Major debit card issuers, including Visa, Discover and Mastercard, use three-digit CVV numbers, while American Express uses four digits on its prepaid debit cards.
 The card companies use different names for these security codes.
-MasterCard has the CVC2, Visa has the CVV2 and American Express has a CID.
+Mastercard has the CVC2, Visa has the CVV2 and American Express has a CID.

 The Purpose of the Code

-The CVV code provides a special layer of security for your debit card when you use it remotely, such as on the Internet or over the phone.
-This is important because debit cards have less protection against fraud than credit cards, according to the USA.gov consumer website.
+The CVV code provides a special layer of security for your debit card when you use it remotely, such as for online purchases or over the phone.
+This is important because debit cards have less protection against fraud than credit cards, according to the Federal Trade Commission.

 Location of the Code

-Most debit cards, including Visa and MasterCard, show the three-digit CVV number on the back in the signature area.
-The security code follows the debit account number or its last four digits.
+Most debit cards, including Visa and Mastercard, show the three-digit number on the back of the card in the signature area.
+The security code follows the debit account number or is the last four digits.

-The CVV number appears on the front of American Express prepaid debit cards.
+If you have an American Express card, the CVV won't be on the back of your card.
+Instead, the CVV number is a card security code called a CID that appears on the front of the card for American Express prepaid debit cards.
 It's printed to the left or right of the embossed account number.
-Although most debit cards contain a CVV code, not all do.
+Although most debit cards contain a CVV code, not all have this security feature.

 How It Works